sksundaram-learning/tanuki/README.md

 A system for importing, storing, categorizing, browsing, displaying, and searching files, primarily images and videos.
 Attributes regarding the files are stored in a schema-less, document-oriented database.
 Designed to store millions of files.
 Primary interface is a web front-end with a simple design suitable for most web browsers.

-## Current Status

-The incoming processor, backend application, and web interface are written in Elixir, with everything being built using [mix](https://hexdocs.pm/mix/Mix.html).
-Some of the dependencies require Rust.

 ## Building and Testing

 ### Prerequisites